Held in August

 Many of these immigrants have passed on a legacy through several generations and some of the families are still prominent in Oelwein today.
 According the Oelwein Centennial Corporation's publication, "Oelwein, 1873-1973", Charles Spezia, one of the first Italian settlers in the area, owned Oelwein Granite and Marble Works, a successful monument business.
 They tell how Frank Mazzioti attracted many new immigrants and helped them through the difficult period of adjustment.
 And James Mazzioti, John and Joseph Stasi, and Frank Aiello were other early leaders.
 Bill Minudo chose Oelwein in 1920-21 because Oelwein's ball clubs were then among the top semi-professional teams in the nation.

-Local Italian restaurants, Leo's Foods and Luigi's, carry on family traditions of the Leo and Stasi families serving quality Italian food to Oelwein residents for several decades.
+A local Italian restaurant, Leo's Italian Restaurant, carries on family traditions of the Leo family, serving quality Italian food to Oelwein residents for several decades.
 The entire community is proud of the contributions Italian settlers and their descendants have made to Oelwein's culture and economic success and contributions to the community.